devcows/hugo-universal-theme/README.md

 <meta name="description" content="Site template made by devcows using hugo">
 ```

-To not take the defaults from the `config.toml` file you can over ride these in the individual pages.
+To not take the defaults from the `config.toml` file you can override these in the individual pages.
-See `faq.md` as an example
+See `faq.md` in exampleSite for an example

 ```yaml
 +++